 Katie Dawson Green, HHP, NMT is a Board Certified Holistic Health Practitioner and Neuromuscular Therapist located at Trinity Holistic Health & Training.
 She is currently studying to further her license in neuromuscular therapy.
 At BetterPT, we’re committed to making sure that your physical therapy booking experience is as seamless as possible.
 Katie’s career began as a collegiate runner and it has evolved into a career, specializing in rehabilitation and restoring function through the use of corrective exercise and postural alignment, nutrition education, sports specific aid, and holistic lifestyle coaching.
 Glycerol is becoming increasing popular among athletes as science continues to refine how we supplement with it.

 Want to nod off faster and awaken feeling more rested?
 Get moving!
 As little as 10 minutes of aerobics , like walking or cycling, can dramatically improve the standard of your nighttime sleep, especially when done on a daily basis.
-What’s more, exercisers may reduce their risk for developing troublesome sleep disorders, like apnea and restless leg syndrome.
+Besides this practice, you can get more activities from myfitnesshub.com to help you stay healthier.
+What’s more, exercisers may reduce their risk for developing troublesome sleep disorders, like apnea and restless leg syndrome, discover more about benefits of exercising regularly.

 What’s The Exercise/Sleep Connection?